So, You Want To Write a Raytracer?

 Computing these derivatives is laborious for more complex surface geometries.
 S&M give an answer for conics, but their definition of a conic is different to the colloquial one, so I don’t suggest using theirs.
 The chain and product rule, done by hand, are how I did it for every polynomial in prysm you’d care about (including Zernikes and all three kinds of Q polynomial).

-At the end of these iterations, the point which intersects the surface is $$ P_i = P_0 + s_n S $$
+At the end of these iterations, the point which intersects the surface is

 Reflection and Refraction

-No iteration is required, and the surface intersection function will give us the final value of $r$ as an ending product.
-As well, $S$ has not changed at all, so we already have that.
+No iteration is required, and the surface intersection function will give us the final value of

 S&M solve refraction by using iteration.
 It’s not immediately obvious to me why they chose to do that, since it’s fairly expensive to do so.
 Instead here I’ll just show the final answer after working through the vectorial form of Snell’s law to the final answer,